 You want everyone to be performing at their best all the time, which is unlikely to happen if they’re affected emotionally.
 It’s not just the extra stress those who choose to do overtime feel.
 The employees who don’t want to do overtime feel less valued and respected, plus some also feel like their job is less secure.

-It’s also hard for people to gel as a team when they’re dealing with all these personal issues, which would be taken away if nobody was pressured into working a crazy amount of hours per week.
+It’s also hard for people to gel as a team when they’re dealing with all these personal issues.
+It would be taken away if nobody was pressured into working a crazy amount of hours per week.

 As long as you’re acting within the law you’re free to run your business as you choose, but take the potential negative effects of your decisions into consideration as well.
 It could help you build a much more successful company in the long run.